 Unlimited phone and email support is provided to help you prepare and produce a Simulations Week event in your area.
 We will work closely with your committee, to make sure they understand the vision, the scenario and the production procedures.

 Experienced, energetic, and dedicated individuals will travel to your community to direct and mentor the exciting Simulations Week experience.
 17 years of Utah Simulations Week experience have cultivated the simulation mentoring skills of numerous individuals who are now ready to mentor youth attending a Simulations Week event in your community.

 As used by top colleges and industries throughout the world, simulations are a proven way to prepare for real action, influence and critical decision making.
-Simulations Week Mentoring Service offers a rich variety of simulation scenarios to select from, for your Simulations Week event.
+Simulations Week Consulting Service offers a rich variety of simulation scenarios to select from, for your Simulations Week event.
 Browse the scenario descriptions to choose the scenario you want to use.
 The full scenario documents and instructions will be provided to you with your service.

 Comprehensive, detailed Simulations Week event production instructions are provided with each service package.
 Instructions cover the following event production areas:

 - Equipment and Supplies

 - Facility selection and set up

 - “Sim Team” youth leaders